-Within a few months of the World Health Organization(WHO) announcing a global pandemic, several million cases of coronavirus disease (Covid-19) have been reported globally since December 20191.
-Different updates on the clinical characteristics of infected patients have been unveiled since Covid-19, an infectious disease caused by extreme acute respiratory syndrome Coronavirus 2 (SARS-CoV-2), emerged in Wuhan, China2.
+Within a few months of the World Health Organization (WHO) announcing a global pandemic, several million cases of coronavirus disease (Covid-19) have been reported globally since December 20191.
+Different updates on the clinical characteristics of infected patients have been unveiled since Covid-19, an infectious disease caused by severe acute respiratory syndrome Coronavirus 2 (SARS-CoV-2), emerged in Wuhan, China2.
 With multisystem involvement, Covid-19 is a potentially fatal disease.
-The human respiratory system, however its primary target.
-This triggers severe pneumonia and develops acute respiratory distress syndrome (ARDS) in the respiratory system.
-In addition, the condition can affect multiple organs system of the human body including the neurological, renal, gastrointestinal and coagulation systems3.
+However, the human respiratory system is its primary target, which triggers severe pneumonia and develops acute respiratory distress syndrome (ARDS) in the respiratory system.
+In addition, the condition can affect multiple organs system of the human body, including the neurological, renal, gastrointestinal and coagulation systems3.
 An increase in morbidity and mortality among critically ill patients is associated with electrolyte imbalances (sodium, calcium, potassium, chloride, phosphate, and magnesium)4.

 Electrolyte imbalances in patients were stated in several recently conducted studies.
-Electrolyte imbalances have resulted in contributing to cardiovascular and renal diseases, increased hospitalization time, and mortality caused by SARS-CoV-2 infection^{5,6}.
-Some data has been presented in early Covid-19 studies that electrolyte abnormalities; sodium, calcium, potassium, and chloride, can also be found upon patient presentation6-8.
+Electrolyte imbalances have contributed to cardiovascular and renal diseases, increased hospitalization time, and mortality caused by SARS-CoV-2 infection^{5,6}.
+Some data has been presented in early Covid-19 studies that electrolyte abnormalities, sodium, calcium, potassium, and chloride, can also be found upon patient presentation6-8.

-By binding Angiotensin-converting enzyme 2(ACE2) to the cell membrane, human cells invade by SARS-CoV-2.
-In several human tissues where ACE2 is widely distributed, eg: lungs, heart, liver, and kidney, organ dysfunction is seen.
-For the renin-angiotensin system (RAS) main axis, ACE2 is used as the primary counter-regulatory pathway, which plays important role in regulating blood pressure and electrolytes.
+By binding Angiotensin-converting enzyme 2(ACE2) to the cell membrane, human cells invade by SARS-CoV -2.
+In several human tissues where ACE2 is widely distributed, e.g., lungs, heart, liver, and kidney, organ dysfunction is seen.
+For the renin-angiotensin system (RAS) main axis, ACE2 is the primary counterregulatory pathway, which plays a vital role in regulating blood pressure and electrolytes.
 This virus binds to ACE2 and increases ACE2 degradation, thus reducing the RAS counteract of ACE2.
-The end result is the rise of serum sodium level and water re-absorption, subsequently high blood pressure and potassium (K+) excretion.
+The result is the rise of serum sodium level and water reabsorption, subsequently high blood pressure and potassium (K+) excretion.
 In addition, Covid-19 patients may also have GI symptoms, such as vomiting and diarrhea.
-The effects of Covid-19 on RAS and the gastrointestinal system are likely to lead to disturbances of electrolyte homeostasis and pH^{2,9}.
-Previous studies also indicated such imbalances of serum electrolyte and glucose levels in Covid-19 individuals^{6,10,11}.
+The effects of Covid-19 on RAS and the gastrointestinal system are likely to lead to disturbances of electrolyte homeostasis and pH^{2,9} Previous studies also indicated such imbalances of serum electrolyte and glucose levels in Covid-19 individuals^{6,10,11}